gyro5/MySQL_practice/README.md

 Fork from <https://github.com/kiwidamien/SQL_practice> because the original repository is for PostgreSQL.

-## Changes
+## Changes from the original repository

-I created Python scripts to converted the `.csv` files into `.sql` insert scripts that can be copied pasted directly into MySQL Workbench.
+Convert the `.csv` files into `.sql` insert scripts that can be copied pasted directly into MySQL Workbench.

 ## How to use